 Bloating or swollen abdomen

 A visibly distended abdomen is a symptom that requires careful assessment because the causes range from easily resolved to life-threatening.
+The differential diagnosis below separates overfeeding and constipation from impaction and ascites by mapping each cause to its distinguishing features and first-action protocol, with egg retention noted as a normal self-resolving variant in gravid females.

 Why it happens